Medication Search - Mitomycin for injection by Hospira

 Breast-feeding: It is not known if mitomycin passes into breast milk.
 If you are a breast-feeding mother and are taking mitomycin, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-What other drugs could interact with the Mitomycin for injection by Hospira medication?
+What other drugs could interact with Mitomycin for injection by Hospira?

 There may be an interaction between mitomycin and any of the following: